SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 **2. Event Types**

-- The different types of Events in "JavaScript"
+- The different types of Events in JavaScript
 - How we can use them

 **3. Event Object Properties and Methods**